djagerif/comfort2mqtt/DOCS.md

 ![image](https://github.com/djagerif/comfort2mqtt/assets/5621764/1d16931d-1cfd-4f55-83c0-16be5a90e777)

-Because `Counters` can be used for other uses other than Lights, the `Kitchen Light` in the example follows the [Brightness Without On Commands][ha-mqtt] chapter in the Home Assistant MQTT Light documentation, with a few small tweaks.
+Because `Counters` can be used for use cases other than Lights, the `Kitchen Light` in the example follows the [Brightness Without On Commands][ha-mqtt] chapter in the Home Assistant MQTT Light documentation, with a few small tweaks.

 ### Auto-Discovered Objects

 When the App is fully configured and running, there will be two new MQTT Devices with several System Entities auto-discovered as per below.
 The values for these entities are retrieved from both the Comfort system as well as the alarm configuration `CCLX` file.
-If the `CCLX` file is not present then no object enrichment will be done and default names will be used for entities, especially ZoneWord strings and Object Descriptions as per the `CCLX` file.
+If the `CCLX` file is not present then no object enrichment will be done and default names will be used for entities, especially ZoneWord strings and Object Descriptions.
+With a valid `CCLX` file loaded these will be used instead.

 ![image](https://github.com/user-attachments/assets/faeaa08b-c8f6-43db-a946-46ee9762b35b)